Alex Ross Perry: Career

 Perry's second feature, The Color Wheel, premiered at festivals in 2011.
-The film, a dark screwball comedy influenced by the work of Philip Roth, was co-written by Perry with Carlen Altman; the two also played the lead roles in the film.
-The film was named the best undistributed film of 2011 by the Indiewire and Village Voice polls, and placed 12th in a similar poll conducted by Film Comment.
+The film, a dark screwball comedy influenced by the work of Philip Roth, was co-written by Perry and Carlen Altman; the two also play the lead roles in the film.
+It was named the best undistributed film of 2011 by the Indiewire and Village Voice polls, and placed 12th in a similar poll conducted by Film Comment.
 It was released theatrically on May 18, 2012.

-Perry's next film, a comedy titled Listen Up Philip, premiered at the Sundance Film Festival in 2014.
+Perry's next film, the comedy Listen Up Philip, premiered at the Sundance Film Festival in 2014.

-In 2015, Perry's fourth directorial effort was Queen of Earth, which stars Elisabeth Moss, Katherine Waterston, Patrick Fugit, Kentucker Audley, and Kate Lyn Sheil.
-It had its world premiere at the Berlin Film Festival on February 7, 2015. and was released in a limited release and through video on demand on August 26, 2015.
+Perry's fourth film, Queen of Earth, stars Elisabeth Moss, Katherine Waterston, Patrick Fugit, Kentucker Audley, and Kate Lyn Sheil.
+It had its world premiere at the Berlin Film Festival on February 7, 2015, and was released in a limited release and through video on demand on August 26, 2015.
 In April 2015, Disney hired Perry to write a live-action adaptation of the Winnie the Pooh franchise, with the resulting Christopher Robin released to theaters in August 2018.
 He also optioned Don DeLillo's The Names for a feature adaptation.

-In 2017 he directed the music video for Aly & AJ's single "Take Me" and in 2019 also directed the music video for the single Church for the same band.
+In 2017 he directed the music video for Aly & AJ's single "Take Me", and in 2019, also directed the music video for the single Church for the same band.

 His films Golden Exits and Her Smell were released in 2018 and 2019, respectively.

-In 2022 he directed the music video for Pavement's single "Harness Your Hopes", "Bones" for Soccer Mommy and the long form mockumentary "Metal Myths: Ghost Pt.
+In 2022, he directed the music video for Pavement's single "Harness Your Hopes", "Bones" for Soccer Mommy and the long form mockumentary "Metal Myths: Ghost Pt.
 2" for Ghost.